Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-connecting.md

 index: 3
 ---

-When a PostgreSQL addon is provisioned, the platform also adds 2 [environment variables]({% post_url platform/app/2000-01-01-environment %}) to your app:
+When a PostgreSQL® addon is provisioned, the platform also adds 2 [environment variables]({% post_url platform/app/2000-01-01-environment %}) to your app:

 - `SCALINGO_POSTGRESQL_URL`: a string containing all information needed to